ssp21/ssp21-spec/ssp21.md

 * Installing or authorizing additional masters requires either sharing the master private key with the backup master, or installing an additional master public key on all outstations.

+SSP21 is able to operate without an authority by using the pre-shared key mode.

 ## Small vs big systems